charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Backend/The back end.md

 ##### securing passwords with bcrypt

 ##### getting set up with authentication
 ###### the core components and sequence of authentication middleware

+### Prisma ORM
+- what is an object relational mapper?